 On to Bodega Bay

-Reverse course and drive south on Bohemian Highway, then turn right onto Bodega Highway/Highway 1, for the cruise into the village of Bodega Bay.
-Take a left on Doran Beach Road and you’ll find Doran Regional Park; it covers 127 acres on the spit separating Bodega Harbor and Bodega Bay, and its beach is ideal for picnicking, walking, sticking toes into the frigid water and surfer-watching.
+Reverse course and drive south on Bohemian Highway, then turn right onto Bodega Highway/Highway 1 for the cruise into the village of Bodega Bay.
+Take a left on Doran Beach Road and you’ll find Doran Regional Park; it covers 127 acres on the spit separating Bodega Harbor and Bodega Bay and its beach is ideal for picnicking, walking, sticking toes into the frigid water and surfer-watching.
 Or go fly a kite.
-The entrance closes when day-use parking ($7) is full, although visitor numbers are likely to drop in late October and early November.
+The entrance closes when day-use parking ($7) is full.

 201 Doran Beach Road, Bodega Bay, 707-875-3540, parks.sonomacounty.ca.gov/Visit/Doran-Regional-Park

 Barbara and John Drady founded Sonoma Coast Vineyards in 2001, with winemaker Anthony Austin specializing in pinot noir from, you guessed it, the Sonoma Coast region.
 They eventually sold the brand to Vintage Wine Estates, which has expanded the range of wines to include chardonnay, sauvignon blanc, red blends and bubbles, and maintained the “SCV” tasting room in Bodega Bay.
-Wines by the glass start at $10, served on the outdoor patio.
+Wines by the glass start at $10 and the wine flight is $25 (reservations required).
 A grab-and-go artisan cheese and charcuterie box, which serves two, is available for $35.
-Open daily from 11 a.m.-6 p.m.; reservations required.
+Open daily from 11 a.m.-6 p.m.

 555 Highway 1, Bodega Bay, 707-921-2860, sonomacoastvineyards.com